-- BTEC Level 3 Subsidiary Diploma D in a related subject, with A-levels grades BC including at least one subject from the following list: Biology, Chemistry, Maths, Physics, Human Biology, Psychology, Sport Science, Environmental Science, Sociology or PE.
+- BTEC Level 3 Subsidiary Diploma D in any subject, with two A Levels at grades BC, to include: Biology, Chemistry, Environmental Science, Maths, Physics, Human Biology, Psychology, Sport Science, Sociology or PE.

-- International Baccalaureate Diploma 29 points, including 5 Higher Level in one of the following subjects: Biology, Chemistry, Maths, Physics, Human Biology, Psychology, Sport Science, Environmental Science, Sociology or PE.
+- International Baccalaureate Diploma 29 points, including 5 at Higher Level in one of the following subjects: Biology, Chemistry, Environmental Science, Maths, Physics, Human Biology, Psychology, Sport Science, Sociology or PE.

 Please check our Admissions pages for more information on other factors we use to assess applicants as well as our full GCSE requirements and accepted equivalencies in place of GCSEs.